-Black people in France
+Black People in France

-This event has passed!
+This event has already taken place!

-Featuring Yannick Noah, Maïly Koudou, Maboula Soumahoro, Soprano, Ibrahima Bouillaud, Jean-Pascal Zadi, Pap Ndiaye, Kathy Laurent Pourcel, Karine Baste, Didier Vieillot, Laetitia Helouet, and others.
+Featuring Yannick Noah, Maïly Koudou, Maboula Soumahoro, Soprano, Ibrahima Bouillaud, Jean-Pascal Zadi, Pap Ndiaye, Kathy Laurent Pourcel, Karine Baste, Didier Vieillot, Laetitia Helouet…

 Open to the general public.

-Limited number of places: registration required
+Limited seating: registration required

 Watch the trailer